Description

 Allowable Expenses

-Funds may support research-related travel (transportation, lodging and other incidentals; subsistence/meal per diem will not be allowed), wages (including fringe benefits) for the staff or graduate/undergraduate student workers, supplies, subject compensation, special software needs, if the need is clearly tied to the project, and other miscellaneous research expenses.
+Funds may support research-related travel (transportation, lodging, and other incidentals; subsistence/meal per diem will not be allowed), wages (including fringe benefits) for the staff or graduate/undergraduate student workers, supplies, subject compensation; special software needs if the need is tied to the project and other miscellaneous research expenses.
 Requests for travel funding should be actual dollar estimates of your anticipated expenses – per diem for lodging is not allowable.
 No support is provided for faculty supplemental compensation, travel to conferences, or computer hardware.

 Application Procedure

 Submit the completed online Seed Money application (at the bottom of this page) by the deadline.
 Required proposal components are listed below.
 Incomplete applications will not be considered for funding.
-All materials must be written with a minimum of 11-point Arial or Times New Roman font, with one-inch margins and single spacing, and saved as a pdf file.
+All materials must be written with at least 11-point Arial or Times New Roman font, with one-inch margins and single spacing, and saved as a PDF file.

-- Proposal narrative (maximum of 3 pages): The proposal narrative should discuss the research proposed and explain how it is expected to lead to a larger research project for which external funding will be sought.
-The research question of interest and the methods to be used should be clearly explained and accessible to a non-specialist, academic audience.
-Explain how and why this research question is significant and/or innovative in the context of existing literature in the discipline.
+1. Proposal narrative (maximum of 3 pages): The proposal narrative should discuss the research proposed and explain how it is expected to lead to a larger research project for which external funding will be sought.
+The research question of interest and the methods used should be clearly explained and accessible to a non-specialist academic audience.
+Explain how and why this research question is significant and innovative in the context of existing literature in the discipline.
 Relevant literature should be included in a separate References/Bibliography section and will not count toward the three-page narrative limit.
 Explain the anticipated end product of the research and how you expect it to lay the foundation for subsequent research.
-The proposal narrative must contain, as a separate section within the narrative a project timeline.
+The proposal narrative must contain, as a separate section within the narrative, a project timeline.
 This section will outline your schedule for the proposed research and should indicate when you plan to begin the proposed research, where it will be conducted, and when it will end.
 Appendices are not allowed.

-- Itemized budget and justification (maximum of two pages): Be sure to include the item, cost, quantity, and justification for each item.
-Examples of allowable grant expenses include, but are not limited to, research-related travel (transportation, lodging, and other incidentals; subsistence will not be allowed), wages (including fringe benefits) for graduate or undergraduate student workers or staff, human subject payments, supplies, special software needs if the need is clearly tied to the project, and other miscellaneous research expenses.
+3. Itemized budget and justification (maximum of two pages): Include the item, cost, quantity, and justification for each item.
+Examples of allowable grant expenses include but are not limited to research-related travel (transportation, lodging, and other incidentals; subsistence will not be allowed), wages (including fringe benefits) for graduate or undergraduate student workers or staff, human subject payments, supplies, special software needs if the need is tied to the project and other miscellaneous research expenses.
 Requests for travel funding should be actual dollar estimates of your anticipated expenses – per diem for lodging is not allowable.
 No support is provided for subsistence, faculty supplemental compensation, travel to conferences, or computer hardware.

-- Prior reviews if applicable: If the SSRI Seed Money Grant is being used to resubmit an external proposal that was previously declined, the application should include a summary of the major criticisms raised in the review, and an explanation of how the SSRI Seed Money Grant will be used to address these criticisms.
+6. Prior reviews, if applicable: If the SSRI Seed Money Grant is being used to resubmit an external proposal that was previously declined, the application should include a summary of the significant criticisms raised in the review and an explanation of how the SSRI Seed Money Grant will be used to address these criticisms.

 Evaluation Criteria

 The primary criteria are the significance of the proposed research, its feasibility within the planned timeframe, and its potential to lead to competitive funding applications for subsequent research.
-The FAC panel will more readily appreciate these aspects of the proposal if it is written clearly and for a non-specialist, academic audience.
+The FAC panel will more readily appreciate these aspects of the proposal if written clearly and for a non-specialist academic audience.

-Applications will be evaluated in terms of significance, innovation, rationale and justification, feasibility, and likelihood to result in external funding.
-Proposals will be more effective if they are written clearly and for a non-specialist, academic audience.
+Applications will be evaluated in significance, innovation, rationale and justification, feasibility, and likelihood of resulting in external funding.
+Proposals will be more effective if written clearly and for a non-specialist academic audience.

 Requirements and Expectations